 One of the greatest benefits of camping with your car is access to a power source.
 While you might want to unplug and avoid technology while camping, it’s nice to know that you can charge your smartphone or navigation device in case of emergency.
 Car power adapters can also be used to blow up air mattresses or recharge items like camping lanterns or a digital camera.
 Keep in mind that all of these activities will drain energy from your car’s battery.
 Try to only use your vehicle as a power source while the engine is running to help prevent being stranded with a dead battery.

 When you venture off the paved road on the way to your campsite, or wherever adventure might be, driving conditions can become unpredictable.
 As a preventative measure, using four-wheel drive (if you have it) can’t hurt.
 And while the picturesque wilderness is what brought you out there, don’t let the sights distract you from driving safely.
 Be alert and on the lookout for stumps, rocks, branches, wildlife, and any terrain that might be slippery or leave you stuck in the mud.
 Keeping your music low, or avoiding music all together, will help you stay focused and not disturb wildlife or fellow campers.

 Don’t store food in the car overnight!

 Hang it up in a tree.
 While your vehicle might seem like a safe and secure place to stash the food, it’s not.
 Bears and other hungry wildlife have been known to break windows and attempt to enter a snack-filled vehicle by whatever means necessary.
 Plus, you don’t want to risk having the inside of your ride smelling like jerky forever.
-Read more about how and where to hang your food here.

 Don’t forget a first aid kit for you and your vehicle.